When writing text you wish to be changed into another language, it can be helpful to know how best to optimise your content for translation.

 Not every word or phrase has a direct translation from one language to another, especially when it comes to highly technical and specialist content.
 If you are looking to create content with the purpose of having it translated, take in these top tips for writing translation-friendly content below.

 Languages can expand significantly in translation.
 If your original sentences are on the long side, they could end up taking a lot more space in translation!
 Besides this, long-running sentences can sometimes be unclear.
 To avoid issues with your content or layout in translation, opt for writing short sentences.

 Using standard wording

 As a general rule, technical words will require more research time for a translator.
 For example, the term “fast heart rate” instead of “tachycardia”.

 A standard sentence will follow the structure: Subject – verb – object.
 He (subject) – received (verb) – a letter (object).
-Switching words around, for example, saying “A letter, he did receive.” will create confusion.
+Switching words around, for example by saying “A letter, he did receive.”, will create confusion.